christianwach/civicrm-wp-profile-sync/docs/ACF.md

 ### CiviCRM Activity Types and WordPress Custom Post Types

-To link these together, in CiviCRM go to *Administer* -> *Customize Data and Screens* -> *Activity Types* and edit an Activity Type.
+To link these together, in CiviCRM go to *Administer* &rarr; *Customize Data and Screens* &rarr; *Activity Types* and edit an Activity Type.
 You will see a dropdown that allows you to choose a WordPress Post Type to link to the Activity Type you are editing.
 Choose one and save the Activity Type.

 From now on, each time you create an Activity of the Activity Type that you have linked, a new WordPress Post will be created.
 The "Subject" of the Activity will become the WordPress Post Title.
 And - in the reverse direction - each time you create a WordPress Post which is of the Post Type you have linked to an Activity Type, a new Activity will be created with their "Subject" set to the Title of the new Post.

+### All CiviCRM Participants and a WordPress Custom Post Type

+CiviCRM Profile Sync provides a WordPress Custom Post Type to sync all Participants with.
+To enable this feature, in CiviCRM go to *Administer* &rarr; *CiviEvent* &rarr; *CiviEvent Component Settings* and check the box labelled *Enable the "Participant" Custom Post Type*.
+This will also enable a Custom Taxonomy on the "Participant" Custom Post Type which is kept in sync with the Participant Roles in CiviCRM.
+The Custom Post Type is pre-configured with the relevant ACF Fields.

+To add Custom Fields that are assigned to all Participants (and/or assigned to Participants in specific CiviEvents), create an ACF Field Group and add a Location Rule that targets *Post Type* - *is equal to* - *Participant*.
+You can then add the Fields you need and map them to the CiviCRM Custom Fields.

+To add Custom Fields that are assigned to Participants with a particular Participant Role, create an ACF Field Group and add two Location Rules: one that targets *Post Type* - *is equal to* - *Participant* and another that targets  *Post Taxonomy* - *is equal to* - *Your Target Participant Role*.
+You can then add the Fields you need and map them to the CiviCRM Custom Fields.

+*Note:* When properly configured, The ACF Fields assigned to the two Field Groups above will appear and disappear dynamically depending on the options chosen in the "Participant Data" and "Participant Roles" meta boxes.

+### CiviCRM Participant Roles and WordPress Custom Post Types

+To link these together, in CiviCRM go to *Administer* &rarr; *CiviEvent* &rarr; *Participant Roles* and edit a Participant Role.
+You will see a dropdown that allows you to choose a WordPress Post Type to link to the Participant Role you are editing.
+Choose one and save the Participant Role.

+From now on, each time you create a Participant of the Participant Role that you have linked, a new WordPress Post will be created.
+The "Display Name" of the Participant will become the WordPress Post Title.
+And - in the reverse direction - each time you create a WordPress Post which is of the Post Type you have linked to a Participant Role, a new Participant will be created with their "Display Name" set to the Title of the new Post.

+*Note:* Unlike the "All CiviCRM Participants and a WordPress Custom Post Type" functionality, you will have to configure the WordPress Custom Post Type, WordPress Taxonomies, ACF Field Groups and ACF Fields yourself.

 ## Links between Fields